 How do we understand longer views of sustainability?

 On a length dimension, we may wish to question the now-ness of our interests and actions: organizations that measure performance solely in terms financial years, consumers who measure wellbeing in terms of instant gratification, and communities that compromise future generations by satisfying their wants in the present.
 Of course, we need to live in the here and now but that living is limited if it is purely for the here and the now and so prejudices environment, culture, economy, or society in the longer view.

 How do interests and actions shape views of sustainability?

 On a breadth dimension, we may need to question the here-ness of our interests and actions: acting locally without thinking globally, living personally without knowing politically, living in our cultures but sensitive to the diversity of others, operating to narrow economic or social goals without taking into account their ecosystemic sources and effects.

 Who are the participants?

-This research network provides a forum for discussion of the connections between environment, culture, economy and society.
-The perspectives presented range from big picture analyses which address global and universal concerns, to detailed case studies which speak of localized applications of the principles and practices of sustainability.
-Conference presentations and publications traverse a broad terrain, sometimes technically and other times socially oriented, sometimes theoretical and other times practical in their perspective, and sometimes reflecting dispassionate analysis whilst at other times suggesting interested strategies for action.
+This Research Network provides a forum for discussion of the connections between environment, culture, economy, and society.
+The perspectives presented range from big picture analyses that address global and universal concerns, to detailed case studies that speak of localized applications of the principles and practices of sustainability.
+Conference presentations and publications traverse a broad terrain, sometimes technically and other times socially oriented, sometimes theoretical and other times practical in their perspective, and sometimes reflecting dispassionate analysis while at other times suggesting interested strategies for action.